-The venerable church of Santa Maria Novella, so named by Boccaccio in a famous Decameron's passage, charms because of its Renaissance perfection, thanks to the facade made by Leon Battista Alberti.
-However, the church has a strong Gothic style predominance.
+The venerable Basilica of Santa Maria Novella, so named by Boccaccio in a passage of the Decameron, strikes for its Renaissance perfection, thanks to the majestic facade by Leon Battista Alberti.
+The church has however a strong predominance of Gothic style.
+Today it is one of the most appreciated architectures of the city.
+The Dominican friars are still present in Santa Maria Novella.

-You can buy potions of all kinds, often miraculous or according to someone, even magical!
-Upon entering the first room, our sense of smell will be pervaded by a colorful atmosphere and sweet perfumes.
+Through an ancient door we are catapulted back to the fourteenth century, a time characterized by luxury and opulence.
+It is possible to buy potions of all kinds, often miraculous and even some say magical.
+Entering the first room our sense of smell will be pervaded by a colorful atmosphere of sweet scents.

 Available days: Everyday